 The chair of day one, Dr June Smith, will summarise the key highlights from day one and communicate the next morning's schedule.

-The Annual General Meeting of the INFO Network - Members only
+The Annual General Meeting (AGM) of Members of the International Network of Financial Services Ombudsman Schemes (INFO Network).
+Members only.

 The chair of day two, Philip Field - Lead Ombudsman of Banking and Finance, FOS Australia will welcome everyone to day two and introduce the INFO Network video postcards.